znkr/diff/README.md

 ## Performance

 By default, the underlying diff algorithm used is Myers' algorithm augmented by a number of heuristics to speed up the algorithm in exchange for non-minimal diffs.
-The `diff.Optimal` option is provided to skip these heuristics to get a minimal diff independent of the costs and `diff.Fast` to use a fast heuristic to get a non-minimal diff as fast as possible.
+The `diff.Minimal` option is provided to skip these heuristics to get a minimal diff independent of the costs and `diff.Fast` to use a fast heuristic to get a non-minimal diff as fast as possible.